kauuu/apertus-finetuning-lsai/README.md

 ## Our codebase explained

 - `/finetuning` contains the code needed to submit jobs to finetune models.
 The config file (`/finetuning/configs`)can be modified to control the hyperparameters, dataset and the model to finetune.
 - `/evaluation` contains the code to run the evaluation of our model on the SLDS dataset.
-It returns the BERTScore, ROGUE, BLEU and LLM-as-a-Judge scores.
+It returns the BERTScore, ROUGE, BLEU and LLM-as-a-Judge scores.

 Each of the above two repositories contains the original README, indicating how to run them.